CUNY School of Medicine

-Townsend Harris Hall houses the CUNY School of Medicine.
-Designed by famed New York architect George B. Post and completed in 1908, the Collegiate Gothic-style building is named for Townsend Harris, the founder of City College, and was dedicated in a ceremony at which Mark Twain was the featured speaker.

-The CUNY School of Medicine (CUNY Medicine) is the medical school of The City University of New York (CUNY).
-Founded in 2015 on The City College of New York (CCNY) campus, CUNY Medicine became the only public medical school in Manhattan and the first medical school to open in New York City since 1860.
+The CUNY School of Medicine (CUNY Medicine) is the medical school of the City University of New York (CUNY).
+Founded in 2015 on the campus of The City College of New York, CUNY Medicine became the only public medical school in Manhattan and the first public MD-granting school to open in New York City since 1860.

 The school partners with St. Barnabas Hospital (Bronx), Harlem Hospital Center of NYC Health + Hospitals, and Staten Island University Hospital of Northwell Health for clinical medical education.

-Currently, the major pathway of admission to the CUNY School of Medicine for the Doctor of Medicine (M.D.) degree is through an accelerated, seven-year B.S./M.D. curriculum offered through the highly selective Sophie Davis Biomedical Education Program.
-The CUNY School of Medicine also offers a two-year M.S. program in Physician Assistant studies.
+The main pathway for admission to the CUNY School of Medicine is through the Sophie Davis Biomedical Education Program, an accelerated seven-year BS/MD program.

-As of September 2024, Brooklyn College's eight-year coordinated B.A./M.D. program has become another admission pathway into the CUNY School of Medicine.
-The program currently accepts 15 students per year.
-Students who successfully complete the curriculum receive a bachelor’s degree from Brooklyn College and conditional entry to the CUNY School of Medicine for their medical studies.
+CUNY Medicine also offers a two-year M.S. program in Physician Assistant studies.

 History

 The CUNY School of Medicine has its roots in 1973 when the Sophie Davis School of Biomedical Education was founded.
 This institution was named in honor of Sophie Davis (née Kesner), the wife of Colonial Penn founder Leonard Davis, a graduate of CCNY and a major benefactor.
 Its purpose was to address the increasing demand for primary care physicians in the United States, particularly in urban areas.
 The Sophie Davis School admits students primarily from high schools all across New York State and attracts talented graduates from diverse cultural and ethnic backgrounds in New York City, with a focus on minority students, including those of African-American and Hispanic descent.
 The school offers a challenging curriculum, and approximately 40% of its graduates pursue careers as primary care physicians.